-Often used as a filming location because of its small-town “American” feel it’s currently being transformed into the fictional town Lakeside for the show American Gods.
-Port Perry has been the backdrop, Hemlock Grove, The West Wing, Welcome To Mooseport and Fly Away Home.
+Often used as a filming location because of its small-town “American” feel, it’s currently being transformed into the fictional town Lakeside for the show American Gods.
+Port Perry has been the backdrop, Hemlock Grove, The West Wing, Welcome To Mooseport, and Fly Away Home.

 Marwan’s Global Bistro & The Port Social

-Marwan’s restaurant is littered with photos of the owner Marwan featuring his travels, which he credits as the source of his extensive knowledge of different foods found on the menu.
-Marwan himself recommended his curry dishes, Butter Chicken, Veggie Tikka Masala, Thai Red Curry, Thai Red Curry with Chicken, Thai Red Curry with Shrimp.
+Marwan’s restaurant is littered with photos of the owner, Marwan featuring his travels, which he credits as the source of his extensive knowledge of different foods found on the menu.
+Marwan himself recommended his curry dishes, Butter Chicken, Veggie Tikka Masala, Thai Red Curry, Thai Red Curry with Chicken, and Thai Red Curry with Shrimp.